 This Instruction is developed on the basis of recommendations for development of chromosomal preparations (Methodical manual for doctors "Cytogenetic methods of chromosomal diseases diagnoses", Moscow, 2009).

-HOW SUPPLIED: in hermetically sealed plastic bottles (PET containers) of 7, 60 or 100 ml.
-Euroflakons with a wide neck.
+HOW SUPPLIED: in sterile plastic bottles of 7, 60 or 100 ml.
+Euroflasks have a wide neck, convenient for work.

 SHELF LIFE: 2 years.
 Shelf life after opening: 60 days.

 STORAGE: -10 to -20 °C in a place protected from light.
 After opening store at temperature +2 to +8 °C.

 - Do not use the product after its expiry date.

 - Use gloves, mask and clothes adapted to the manipulation of the product to avoid contamination.

 - Supplements such as antibiotics or L-Glutamine should be added as sterile supplements to the ready medium.